physimals/quantiphyse-docs/overlay_stats.rst

 display statistics for the current overlay or for all overlays.

 The top table displays global statistics across the whole overlay volume - Mean, Median, Variance, Min and Max.
-The 'Single Slice' table shows the same statistics for the last selected slice.
-This is changed by clicking on the ortho view windows and refers to the slice oriented in the direction of the last view to be clicked on.
+The 'Single Slice' table shows the same statistics for the current slice in the selected direction.

 .. image:: screenshots/Selection_177.jpg